Unconditionally energy stable numerical schemes for the three-dimensional magneto-micropolar equations: Second-order/decoupled numerical schemes

 \emph{Step III:} Given $(\textbf{u}^{n-1}_h,\textbf{w}^{n-1}_h,\textbf{B}^{n-1}_h,\textbf{B}^n_h) \in \cV^2_h\times \cQ^2_h\times \cW^2_h\times \cW^2_h$, for any $(\textbf{v}_h,q_h)\in \cV^2_h\times \cM_h$, find $(\textbf{u}^n_h,p^n_h)\in \cV^2_h\times \cM_h$, such that

 It can be noted that the calculation of all nonlinear terms will not bring any variable coefficients.
-In each time step, the total computational cost of the decoupled algorithms is to solve several independent, general maxwell equations, elliptic equations and stokes equations.
-In addition, using similar technique in Theorem 3.1, we may prove the unconditionally stable in this study, optimal error estimates are expected to be obtained without any essential difficulties.
-We will implement the subsequent error analysis in the future work by following the similar lines in \cite{2022Chen,He2015,2017Hasler,2022Wang}.
+In each time step, the total computational cost of the decoupled schemes is to solve several independent, general maxwell equations, elliptic equations and stokes equations.
+Because the nonlinear terms $c_{\widetilde{B}}({\textbf{u}}^{n-1}_h,\textbf{B}^{n}_h,\textbf{H}_h)$ and $c_{\widehat{B}}(\textbf{B}^{n-1}_h,\textbf{B}^n_h,\textbf{v}_h)$ are unable to be controlled, we can't obtain similar stability results for the Schemes $5.3$ and $5.4$.
+We will implement the stability and error analysis in the future work by following the similar lines in \cite{2022Chen,He2015,2017Hasler,2022Wang}.

-\textbf{Remark 4:} We note that the pressure of the Algorithms 3.1, 5.1 and 5.3 is implicitly updated.
+\textbf{Remark 4:} We note that the pressure of the Schemes 3.1, 5.1 and 5.3 is implicitly updated.
 If a decoupled Stokes solver is introduced, using the similar lines in \cite{2015Chen,2019Chen,2022Chen,2022Wang} the energy stability and convergence analysis can be proved.